Ruffed grouse have been taking a shine to graying men in North Idaho.

-On opening day, a grouse strolled in from nowhere and hopped up onto one of the logs.
+On the opening day of elk season in 2009, the grouse strolled in from nowhere and hopped up onto one of the logs next to the hunter.

-This wasn’t a “fool hen,” the name given to the famously unwary spruce grouse, but rather a ruffed grouse, better known for the way they burst from an otherwise quiet forest with an explosion of wings that can scare the hell out of stalking hunters.
+This wasn’t a “fool hen,” the name given to the famously unwary spruce grouse of higher elevations.
+It was a ruffed grouse, better known for the way the species bursts from an otherwise quiet forest with an explosion of wings that can scare the dickens out of stalking hunters.

 “It was cute, but I didn’t think anything of it,” said Renkert, a retired fishing tackle manufacturer.
 “I was in full camo.
 It’s not uncommon for tweety birds, coyotes and other creatures to come up close or even land on you when you’re sitting still in camouflage.”